truongdd03/Holistics/README.md

 - [x] HELP: displaying help for all the commands.
 - [x] HELP + COMMAND: displaying help for a specific command.
+- [x] Auto-complete: complete the input when users click tab.

 ### Requirements

 #### String